Daniele-Tentoni/rts/docs/players/entities/tower.md

 | Maximum number of soldiers    | 10              | Maximum number of soldiers that can stay in a tower at the same time  |
 | Soldier output per second     | 1 soldier/sec   | Soldiers that come out from the tower to go to another one per second |

+When the tower reach its maximum soldier capacity, it stops the progress to the next one until other soldiers dies.

 ## Future releases

 In a future release, maximum limits of soldiers per tower will be increased.
 Tower will have a level depending on how many soldiers you have stick in it.
 When the limit will be reached, the tower increase the level and the maximum limit of soldiers.
 When enemy soldiers attack, if they take the number of defending soldiers below a minimum limit, the tower level will be decreased.